zebleck/whisper-api/README.md

 Original from [here](https://lablab.ai/t/whisper-api-flask-docker).

-# How to run the container?
+# How to run?

-1. Open a terminal and navigate to the folder where you created the files.
-2. Run the following command to build the container:<br>`docker build -t whisper-api .`
-3. Run the following command to run the container:<br>`docker run -p 5000:5000 whisper-api`
+Run `docker-compose up` to start the container.

+# Whisper API

+An API for Whisper runs at `http://localhost:5000/whisper`.

+To process a file yourself, use `curl -F "file=@/path/to/file" http://localhost:5000/whisper`

+# Record

+The record service will record continuously and write the transcript to the file `transcript.txt` located in the `record` folder.

-# Test
+# Testing

 Running